Downtown Portland, Oregon: 2000s

 Downtown Portland has many surface parking lots, which the city is attempting to reduce in order to promote higher density, create storefronts, and make downtown more vibrant.
 Some changes are being made slowly, such as the creation of the Smart Park garage system, and conversion of a surface-level parking lot into a park with underground parking at Park Block 5 between the Fox Tower and Park Avenue West Tower.

+In 2017, Human Access Project partnered with Portland Parks & Recreation to open the city's first officially recognized public swimming beach, Poet's Beach.

-In 2020 and 2021, during the COVID-19 pandemic, Downtown Portland faced an increase in homeless camps, and a reduction in office workers due to remote work.
+In 2020 and 2021, during the COVID-19 pandemic, Downtown Portland faced an increase in homeless camps and a reduction in office workers due to remote work.
 During and after the Black Lives Matter protests, there was an increase in graffiti, property damage, and windows being boarded up.

 Bridges

-Portland is sometimes known as "Bridgetown," due to the number of bridges that cross its two rivers.
+Portland is sometimes known as "Bridgetown", due to the number of bridges that cross its two rivers.
 There are nine bridges entering downtown and immediately adjacent areas.
 The bridges are (north to south):